mia-platform/documentation/docs/software-catalog/manage-items/mia-ctl/overview.md

 ---
-id: overview-mia-ctl
+id: overview-miactl
-title:  Mia-ctl
+title:  Miactl
-sidebar_label:  Mia-ctl
+sidebar_label:  Miactl
 ---

 Creation of a item for your Company consists of two steps.
 The first is writing a Marketplace Item configuration file, then you have to upload it to the Console by using [`miactl`](/cli/miactl/10_overview.md), the official Mia-Platform CLI tool.